stuhlmueller/rwta/README.md

 4. **Web Search**: Claude can search the web to get accurate information about real places, current events, business hours, etc.

+5. **Parallel Threads**: When you hire an agent, dispatch an NPC, or start a background process, the game creates a "thread" - an independent storyline that evolves in the background.
+Threads advance whenever in-game time passes:
+   - Each thread has its own location, history, and state
+   - A smart selector picks the most relevant threads to advance (based on staleness, proximity, activity)
+   - Thread events may intersect with your story when they become relevant
+   - Use `/threads` to see active threads and their current states

-5. **Granular Actions**: You must take realistic step-by-step actions.
+6. **Granular Actions**: You must take realistic step-by-step actions.
 To fly somewhere, you need to get to the airport, buy a ticket, board the plane, etc.

 ## License